Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 ---

-## Initial Features
+## Requirements
 - - [ ] Can display actual reading (_latest readings_) for temperature, humidity and the timestamp for when the reading was recorded
 - - [ ] Can display a graph of the readings
     - - [ ] Should be able to pick between latest time, day or week.
 - - [ ] A button should be able to simulate a opening a window or ventilation (_via MQTT and a servo peripheral_)
-- - [ ] Mobile app should be structured using MVVM design priciples and Dependency Injection
+- - [X] Mobile app should be structured using MVVM design priciples and Dependency Injection
 - - [ ] Can display latest data if disconnected
 - - [ ] Should be able to handle unstable internet connection

-## Optional Features
+## Optional Requirements
 - - [ ] The ability to switch between telemetry context.
 Ex. from different parts of a house.
 - - [ ] The ability to register an alarm that will push a notification if the temperature exceeds a given limit